mygol/angular-seed-grunt/README.md

 `grunt --config grunt.coffee`

 This will do the same as the javascript build above, but it will also listen for changes in your coffeescript files, compile them to javascript, and push that javascript to your target.
+Any javascript with the same name will be overwritten.

+Enjoy!